 Artist statement

-Oliver Getley is an artist and organiser working between Leeds and London.
+Oliver Getley is an interdisciplinary artist working between London and Leeds, currently studying MFA (Sculpture) at Slade School of Fine Art.
 His expanded sculptural practice is concept and process driven.
-A central concern of his practice is the creation of sculptural encounters through a ‘reverse engineering’ of objects and sites, using formal approaches to found material.
+A central concern of his practice is the creation of sculptural encounters through a ‘reverse engineering’ of objects and sites, using structural approaches to found material.
 He uses collaborative and improvisatory techniques to experiment across projects using sound, technology and site-responsive exhibition making.